WRITING STYLE: 4/5

 I loved the way the killer was portrayed until his identity was revealed.
 Agent Parker, too, has a major role in the plot.
 She is pretty, smart and not the regular-arrogant-FBI-types.

-The strongest point of the book is the climax.
+The strongest point of “Worst Case” is the climax.
 Though I cannot go into further details, I would be right in saying that the climax makes up for all the negatives in the book.

 It is totally unexpected & comes as a major surprise even though you know who the killer is.